daikooon25/traveling-salesperson-problem/README.md

 1. Visit all cities once
 2. Visit only one city at the same time

-Using [`PyQUBO`](https://pyqubo.readthedocs.io/en/latest/), the cost function including these constraints can get converted to a QUBO matrix.
+Using [PyQUBO](https://pyqubo.readthedocs.io/en/latest/), the cost function including these constraints can get converted to a QUBO matrix.

 In this demo, samples returned from the solver need post-processing.
-We use [`Chain-Break Resolution`](https://docs.ocean.dwavesys.com/projects/system/en/stable/reference/embedding.html#chain-break-resolution) and resolve broken chains and unembed the samples (this operation is called post-processing).
+We use [Chain-Break Resolution](https://docs.ocean.dwavesys.com/projects/system/en/stable/reference/embedding.html#chain-break-resolution) and resolve broken chains and unembed the samples (this operation is called post-processing).
 Chain-Break Resolution has four methods:

 * ``majority_vote``